astronomer/docs/software/configure-deployment.md

 4. Push the configuration change.
 See [Apply a config change](apply-platform-config.md).

-:::info
+:::tip

-The `dryRun` only prints the set of information that will be modified in the serial output of the webserver pod and does not export the detailed logs in a file to the external storage service.
-To view the dryRun events of the cleanup, check the webserver pod logs for each individual deployment.
+Set `dryRun: true` to test this feature without deleting any data.
+When dry runs are enabled, the cleanup job will only print the data that it plans to modify in the serial output of the webserver Pod.
+To view the dryRun events of the cleanup job, check the logs of your webserver Pod for each Deployment.

 :::